apache/cloudstack-docs-admin/source/templates.rst

 #.
 Wait for the VM to stop.
 When the status shows Stopped, go to the
    next step.

 #.
+Go into "View Volumes" and select the Volume having the type "ROOT".

+#.
 Click Create Template and provide the following:

    -  **Name and Display Text**.
 These will be shown in the UI, so